nicholas-long/environment/zet/20231122214039/README.md

 - [20230928185944](/zet/20230928185944/README.md) script to package up program and debian dependencies a tar to install on a remote target machine
 - [20230920031249](/zet/20230920031249/README.md) script to search tldr commands by features to find ways to do things
 - [20230927152827](/zet/20230927152827/README.md) reverse engineering obsidian to create an obsidian sync cli tool
-- apple shortcuts workflow automation
-  - making a siri shortcut that does API calls (with screenshots)
 - iOS reminder and obsidian URL handler integration - workflow for tracking personal projects
 - 3d printing...
 - how to be a merchant and selling things on amazon